traefik/traefik/docs/content/migration/v1-to-v2.md

               - "test2:$apr1$d9hr9HBB$4HxwgUir3HP4EsggP/QNo0"
     ```

-## TLS Configuration Is Now Dynamic, per Router.
+## TLS Configuration is Now Dynamic, per Router.

 TLS parameters used to be specified in the static configuration, as an entryPoint field.
 With Traefik v2, a new dynamic TLS section at the root contains all the desired TLS configurations.